U.S. Student Detained In Israel

 "We're talking about someone who simply wants to study in Israel, who is not boycotting anything," Ben-Hillel told the AP.
 "She's not even part of the student organization anymore."

-Erdan said the leader of the boycott movement, Omar Barghouti, has an Israeli residency permit and studied in Tel Aviv University.
-He argued that studying in Israel did not mean Alqasem could not be part of the boycott movement.
+Erdan said the leader of the boycott movement, Omar Barghouti, has an Israeli residency permit and studied at Tel Aviv University.
+Erdan argued that studying in Israel did not mean Alqasem could not be part of the boycott movement.

-Dror Abend-David, a Jewish language and culture professor who taught her Hebrew at the University of Florida, offered her support in an opinion letter to Haaretz, "It was impossible not to notice that she was an exceptional student – hard-working, curious and ambitious. ...
+Dror Abend-David, a Jewish language and culture professor who taught Alqasem Hebrew at the University of Florida, offered support for her in an opinion letter to Haaretz: "It was impossible not to notice that she was an exceptional student — hard-working, curious and ambitious. ...
 She was curious about Israel and never expressed any negative sentiment or anger about Israel."

 Middle East